-Environment Transportation 10 Awesome Bikes Made of Wood By Shea Gunther Writer University of New Hampshire Rochester Institute of Technology University of Southern Maine Shea Gunther is a writer, entrepreneur, and podcaster living in Portland, Maine.
-He covers topics such as renewable energy, climate change, and nature. our editorial process Shea Gunther Updated February 24, 2020 Share Twitter Pinterest Email Transportation Active Automotive Aviation Public Transportation A green life-cycle Photo: Ben Tesch [CC by 2.0]/Flickr Here at MNN, we love things made out of wood.
+Environment Transportation 10 Awesome Bikes Made of Wood By Shea Gunther Shea Gunther Writer University of New Hampshire Rochester Institute of Technology University of Southern Maine Shea Gunther is a writer, entrepreneur, and podcaster living in Portland, Maine.
+He covers topics such as renewable energy, climate change, and nature.
+Learn about our editorial process Updated February 24, 2020 Share Twitter Pinterest Email Ben Tesch / Flickr Transportation Active Automotive Aviation Public Transportation We love things made out of wood.
 We've written about awesome things built out of trees and wanted to expand on one particular entry that grabbed our attention: bikes!
 There's something special about wooden bikes, something marvelously anachronistic.
 We've all grown up taking it as a matter of course that bicycles are made of metal — or if you have enough money, carbon and other synthetic fibers — but wood?
 It turns out that wood, if worked correctly, can be the perfect material for a bicycle.
 We pulled together 11 wooden bikes; some are almost space-age, others are simply rough, but all are totally awesome (like the one pictured here from Musée des Arts et Métiers).
 Enjoy.
-(Text: Shea Gunther) Marco Facciola's bike courtesy Gizmodo.
+1 of 10 Marco Facciola's bike courtesy Gizmodo.
 High school student Marco Facciola's grandfather built his own bicycle wheels made of wood during World War II.
 Decades later, this inspired 16-year-old Marco to build an amazing bicycle made of 100 percent wood for a school project.
 Everything from the chain and pegs that hold it together to the wheels, spokes, sprockets and pedals.
 All wood — with a touch of glue.
-Bill's beach cruiser courtesy Woodbike.com.
+2 of 10 Bill's beach cruiser courtesy Woodbike.com.
 Beach cruisers are the ultimate comfort machines and Bill's Wood Beach Cruiser is one that's sure to turn heads on the street.
 The forks, handlebars and frame are all wood and the bike has a big cushy seat.
 The handlebars sweep back in a beautiful arc and sit on top of a rounded, joined and sculpted-out frame.
-'Woody' Lowriderbike.com.
+3 of 10 'Woody' Lowriderbike.com.
 Iran Mestas knows wood — he makes his living as a custom furniture maker.
 He turned that knowledge to practical use when he built "Woody," a wooden bike that's as much a work of art as it is a fully functional bike.
 It's gorgeous, with dark wooden circlets holding up the mirrors, warm amber-orange wooden grips, a huge wooden banana seat covered by a smart-looking matching cloth, all sitting on top of two striking hubs popping out with alternating dark and light wood.
-The Lumber Bike Wood Bikes.
+4 of 10 The Lumber Bike Wood Bikes.
 Tom Kabat's inspiration came from antique wooden boneshaker bikes from the 1800s, bikes he'd seen in museums and read about in books.
 He was moved to create a bicycle that emerged as a two-person recumbent bike built on a frame of an 8-foot long two by four.
-Vinicio Magni's bike Wooden Bicycle.
+5 of 10 Vinicio Magni's bike Wooden Bicycle.
 Italian craftsman and business owner Vinicio Magni watched a show about Leonardo da Vinci and and was struck by the artist's use of wood in his work.
 The wheel hubs on his bike are four-pronged; his frame is a broad, sweeping dewdrop shape.
 After he made his first bike in 1995, Magni parked it at the seafront in Viareggio, a fashionable town in Tuscany, and watched as a crowd of interested people quickly gathered around.
 He knew he was on to something.
 He's been making bikes ever since.
 6 of 10 East African wooden bikes Adam I. Lowe.
 This wooden bike from Rwanda was born out of necessity to move large loads of cargo, a function in which it excels.
 It's almost as much a scooter as it is a bike.
 With a wide wooden deck connecting the back wheels with the steering column and front wheel, the cargo is strapped in the middle.
 These bikes have to hold up to blistering-fast descents on the steep Rwandan mountain roads.
 7 of 10 Xylon Bikes courtesy Incredible Things.
 Xylon Bikes pull together high-tech aeronautical grade plywood and seasoned hardwoods into highly creative forms.
 The Cell model (pictured here) is another frame that's as much a work of art as it is a functioning bike.
 The bike's simple handlebars, forks, seat and wheels allow the bored frame to take the center of attention, which is exactly where it belongs.
-Holzweg the Wood Frame Bike courtesy Yanko Design.
+8 of 10 Holzweg the Wood Frame Bike courtesy Yanko Design.
 Designer Arndt Menke's wooden bike is a study in beautiful simplicity.
 Featuring white metal junctions holding together the six pieces of wood that make up the frame and handlebars, this Holzweg bike is light, strong and fast.
 Menke made the Holzweg bike for his master's degree thesis.
-The Bugabike courtesy zia & tia.
+9 of 10 The Bugabike courtesy zia & tia.
 The Bugabike is designed to teach kids how to ride a bike.
 Children sit on the seat and push themselves along, having to balance themselves as they go.
 Balance bikes make the transition from training wheels easier — not to mention there's less likelihood of skin knees and elbows.
 The Bugabike has a wooden frame, seat, handlebars, wheels, and front forks and is available for sale in different colors.
-The Waldmeister courtesy Get Outdoors.
+10 of 10 The Waldmeister courtesy Get Outdoors.
 Germany's Waldmeister bikes are the result of a combination of high-tech technology and the touch of an artist.
 The company fuses wood with other materials like carbon and titanium on a bike that's long on performance and even longer on looks.
 The Waldmeister doesn't look like it was built as much as it was poured out whole.